keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ]
 {% endhighlight %}

-To retrieve inactive users, you have to send a request to `/users?type=inactive`.
+To retrieve inactive users, send a request to `/users?type=inactive`.
 This can be solved using the following jobs configuration:

 {% highlight json %}